gladysnoh/wizeline-session2/README.md

 # wizeline-session2
-This repository was created in order to deliver my session 2 assessment test certification provided by wizeline
+This repository was created in order to deliver my assessment for session 2 regarding test certification provided by wizeline